NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - RB replaced with RA, lift increased
 - 2BBB(B) hitbox appears one frame later
 - 2BBB(A) snakes lift and do chip; does 2A in combo; ends 10 frames sooner
-- 8B is a blockable hitgrab that is untechable
+- 8B is a blockable hitgrab that is untechable, adjusted to stop the "reverse bounce" from happening
 - 5A charge time changed from 10f to 8f
 - 6A lifts higher and lifts on block
 - 2A snakes: